overthq/Habiti/README.md

 ## Motivation

 Setting up an online store is difficult and expensive, and getting potential customers to discover your store is very difficult.
-Likewise, buyers have to create multiple accounts for every store they purchase from, and keep going back to get information on things like new arrivals and back in stock items.
+Likewise, buyers usually have to create multiple accounts for every store they purchase from, and keep going back to get information on things like new arrivals and back in stock items.

 Market aims to solve this by creating an app where buyers can discover and follow stores to get push notifications for store updates, while also having a single account to manage all their online purhases.
 Stores also get a simple, easy-to use, extendable dashboard to manage orders, products, analytics and all other information regarding their store.

+On release, Market will be available in Nigeria only, but will be launched in other countries based on demand.

 ## Project Phase

 This project is currently in the _pre-launch_ phase, being developed by the [members of the Overt community](https://discord.gg/t6wVzUh).
 [Overt](https://overt.dev) is a concept that creates open-source software to solve many of the problems we face in the world.
-You can read more [here](https://medium.com/@koredefashokun/building-the-future-in-the-open-f3ac035fb412), or follow Overt on Twitter [here](https://twitter.com/overt_hq).
+You can read more [here](https://overt.dev), or follow Overt on Twitter [here](https://twitter.com/overt_hq).

 ## Getting Started